 After 27 years with the BBC and other lesser broadcasters, Jeremy Nicholas now works with companies and individuals to help them communicate more effectively.Jeremy runs Talking Toolbox Ltd in west London, teaching businesses how to engage their audiences using techniques from TV, radio and comedy.
 He works with international speakers to add humour to their talks.

+He’s a motivational speaker to energise your team.
 He’s a keynote speaker on communicating with impact and his show about the mistakes business speakers make, ‘What Are You Talking About?’ ran for 23 shows at the Edinburgh Festival Fringe in 2019.

 Jeremy cut his teeth as a broadcaster on student radio before doing a postgrad in radio journalism and then working as a news and sports reporter.
 He joined the BBC in 1987, going on to work as reporter and presenter on TV and radio, both locally, nationally and internationally on the BBC World Service.

 He won a Sony Radio award for his breakfast show on BBC Greater London Radio as well as a New York Academy Award for his live commentary at the Hillsborough Disaster.

 Jeremy always likes to add personality into his broadcasts and is well known for the quirky style of his news features.
 He’s shared his ideas on creative storytelling with other reporters in special sessions for the BBC Academy of Journalism.